cjw612/Flood_Analysis/README.md

     - **Visualization:** Matplotlib, Tableau
     - **Development & Tools:** Jupyter Notebook, GIS tools

-- ### Data Source
+- ### Data Source and Data Preprocessing
   The dataset used for this analysis is collected from various sources:
-  - **Flood Sensor and Flood Record Data**: Flood sensor and record data is downloaded from the [Civil IoT network](https://history.colife.org.tw/#/)
+  - #### Flood Sensor and Flood Record Data:
+    Flood sensor and record data are downloaded from the [Civil IoT network](https://history.colife.org.tw/#/).
-  - **Administrative Boundaries and Geographical Information**: The SHP file used as the basis for spatial joining flood and geographical data is downloaded from the [National Land Surveying and Mapping Center](https://maps.nlsc.gov.tw/MbIndex_qryPage.action?fun=8).
+  - #### Administrative Boundaries and Geographical Information:
+    The SHP file used as the basis for spatial joining flood and geographical data is downloaded from the [National Land Surveying and Mapping Center](https://maps.nlsc.gov.tw/MbIndex_qryPage.action?fun=8).
 The SHP file used in this project corresponds to the TWD97 EPSG:3824 SHP file.
+  - #### Flood Damage Functions:
-  - **Flood Damage Functions**: The methodology used in flood damage calculation is based on the methodology suggested in the [European Commission Joint Research Centre (2017)](https://publications.jrc.ec.europa.eu/repository/handle/JRC105688)
+    The methodology used in flood damage calculation is based on the methodology suggested in the [European Commission Joint Research Centre (2017)](https://publications.jrc.ec.europa.eu/repository/handle/JRC105688)
+  - #### Economic Data:
-  - **Economic Data**: Due to the flood damage calculation is in the value of Euros in 2010, to convert it to the value of New Taiwan Dollars (NTD) in 2025, [Eurozone CPI in 2010, 2025](https://tradingeconomics.com/euro-area/consumer-price-index-cpi), and the exchange rate of Euros to NTD when the report is written (34.01) is required to perform the conversion.
+    Due to flood damage calculation based on the value of Euros in 2010, to convert it to the value of New Taiwan Dollars (NTD) in 2025, [Eurozone CPI in 2010, 2025](https://tradingeconomics.com/euro-area/consumer-price-index-cpi), and the exchange rate of Euros to NTD when the report is written (34.01) is required to perform the conversion.

-- ### Data Structure
+- ### Data Structure and Data Preprocessing
-  The dataset contains records of flood sensor readings, administrative boundaries, and damage functions.
-The primary dataset consists of multiple features, including sensor locations, flood depth readings, and timestamps.
-An overview of the dataset is depicted below:
+   - #### Flood Record Data
+     Due to the massive amount of raw data, to optimize the reading process, data preprocessing and filtering are performed when reading each entry.
+Specifically, each entry in the flood record data represents one unique record of one unique flood recording station at a specific time.
+In addition, not all flood recording stations record in centimeters, some stations record in other units such as dBm or Voltage, which may raise inconsistencies when dealing with mixed units.
+Therefore, we only record entries that fit the following criteria:
+     1. Has a measurement unit of "cm" (centimeters)
+     2. Records flood depth instead of other vatiables
+     3. Has a record value that is greater than 0 Entries that fit the aforementioned criteria would be recorded into the dataframe.
+However, as not all columns provide information relavant for analyzing flood depth and damage, only columns *station_id* (used to join with the primary key of the sensors table) *timestamp* (records the time of the event)

   | sensorID | timestamp           | floodDepth | district       | economicDamage |
   |----------|---------------------|------------|---------------|----------------|